-AACR-Aflac Incorporated Career Development Awards for Pediatric Cancer Research
+AACR-Aflac Incorporated Career Development Award for Pediatric Cancer Research

 Branden S. Moriarity, PhD